 If the proposed activity in a Vegetated Wetland cannot be avoided and qualifies for a Waiver of Regulation at Section 1.6(9) above, and the Committee grants the Waiver of Regulation, the work in a Vegetated Wetland that is designed to meet the performance standards in Sections 2.4(4)(b)1. and 2. below shall be presumed to preserve and protect all applicable Vegetated Wetlands Bylaw Interests and Values.

-The loss or alteration of Vegetated Wetlands shall be minimized to the extent practicable as demonstrated through an alternatives analysis, and the loss or alteration shall be limited to a maximum of 5,000 square feet. fine (DH)
+The loss or alteration of Vegetated Wetlands shall be minimized to the extent practicable as demonstrated through an alternatives analysis, and the loss or alteration shall be limited to a maximum of 5,000 square feet.
+Define an acceptable alternatives analysis (DH)

 An activity in those portions of a Vegetated Wetlands found to be significant to the preservation and protection of wildlife habitat shall not impair its capacity to provide important wildlife habitat functions.
 There is no threshold below which an alteration of a Vegetated Wetlands is presumed not to impair its capacity to preserve or protect wildlife habitat.
 Alterations to Vegetated Wetlands may be permitted only if they will not impair the capacity of the Vegetated Wetlands to preserve or protect important wildlife habitat functions in accordance with the wildlife habitat assessment procedure contained in Section 2.10 below and replacement of altered Vegetated Wetland in accordance with the following Vegetated Wetlands replacement criteria:

-the surface area of the replacement area shall be at least one-and-one-half (1.5) times larger than the area to be lost, filled, or altered;

 the groundwater and surface water elevations of the replacement area shall be approximately the same as the area to be lost, filled, or altered;